 - Oracle recommends that you do not install a third-party software on an Oracle Key Vault appliance.
-For more information, see Additional or Third-Party Software . - Oracle does not recommend to decrease CPU and RAM allocated to Oracle Key Vault as it is a software appliance.
+For more information, see Additional or Third-Party Software. - Oracle does not recommend to decrease CPU and RAM allocated to Oracle Key Vault as it is a software appliance.
 For the multi-master cluster deployment, if you need to decrease RAM or CPU without database endpoint downtime, add the new nodes with the required system configuration to the existing multi-master cluster, and then delete the old nodes.
-For other deployments, take the backup of Oracle Key Vault server, rebuild the server with required system configuration and restore using the backup with the recommended system configuration. - Additional or Third-Party Software Oracle does not support Oracle Key Vault installations with any third-party software.
+For other deployments, take the backup of Oracle Key Vault server, rebuild the server with required system configuration and restore using the backup with the recommended system configuration. - Additional or Third-Party Software This section provides information for additional or third-party software.